CFP® Exam

 If you hold the QAFP certification and wish to pursue CFP certification, there are two options available to you:

-Option 1: To qualify to write the CFP examination, you must successfully complete the FP Canada Institute QAFP Professional Education Program within one year of QAFP certification or the FP Canada-Approved Advanced Curriculum and the QAFP-to-CFP Certification Bridge Program.
+Option 1: To qualify to write the CFP examination, you must successfully complete the FP Canada Institute QAFP Professional Education Program within one year of QAFP certification or the FP Canada-Approved Advanced Curriculum and the QAFP Certification to CFP Certification Bridge Program.

 Option 2: If you have not completed the QAFP Professional Education Program, to qualify to write the CFP examination you must successfully complete the FP Canada-Approved Advanced Curriculum and the CFP Professional Education Program